Western Illinois Leathernecks football

 The Western Illinois Leathernecks football program is the intercollegiate American football team for Western Illinois University, located in Macomb, Illinois.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS).
-They are members of the Ohio Valley Conference (OVC), and play their games as part of the OVC–Big South Football Association, which combines teams from the Ohio Valley and Big South conferences.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Ohio Valley Conference (OVC).
 The team plays its home games at the 16,368 seat Hanson Field.

 History

 Western Illinois had an unofficial football team in 1902, the year the school was established.
 The team played four games against regional high schools and the Western Illinois Normal & Business Institute going 2–2.
 In 1903, the school formed an athletic association for the fall football season, which is considered the official beginning of Western Illinois football by the school.

 The team adopted its nickname in 1927 when coach Ray Hanson, a decorated officer in the United States Marine Corps, asked the U.S. Navy for permission to use the Corps' Fighting Leathernecks nickname and logo for his team.
 Western Illinois is the only college which officially takes its nickname from a branch of the U.S. military.

 From 2008 through 2023, the Leathernecks were members of the Missouri Valley Football Conference.
-The university announced on May 12, 2023 that its football program would remain in the MVFC through the autumn of 2023 before joining the Ohio Valley Conference (OVC) in 2024.
-The remainder of the Leathernecks' athletic programs transitioned to the OVC one year prior, on July 1, 2023.
+The football team joined the Ohio Valley Conference (OVC) in 2024.
+The other Leathernecks athletic programs transitioned to the OVC one year prior, on July 1, 2023.